Virgin Mojito Recipe

 In a word: booze!
 Cocktails contain alcoholic and virgin drinks don’t.

 Virgin drinks/mocktails are often a take on their boozy counterpart, so you get all the delicious flavors without the alcohol.
-Related: Blackberry and Peach Moscow Mules and Creamy Berry Party Drinks.
+Check out this post on Mocktails for Kids and Adults for more alcohol-free inspiration.

 What Ingredients Are in a Virgin Mojito Recipe?